 Capuring is easiest to do with behaviors that are somewhat predictable.
 Does your dog always stretch when he comes out of his crate?
 Be ready to click the instant he does it.
 This can be a terrific way to train behaviors that your dog offers spontaneously and that are challenging to lure or shape.

-Disadvantages of Capturing a Dog
+Disadvantages of Capturing a Behavior

 You can capture only behaviors that your dog offers.